Are dogs ticklish?

 According to a Reader's Digest interview with Dana Varble, chief veterinary officer for the North American Veterinary Center, dogs are indeed ticklish, and have the same nerve endings and sensations in their skin and fur as humans.
 Varble says that, "just like us, a dog’s reaction depends on how they were tickled when they were growing up and how sensitive they are.
 In other words, some dogs are more ticklish than others.”

 So, dogs are ticklish - but where on their body are they ticklish?
 Dogs, like humans, have very ticklish feet!
-If you tickle the hair between their toes and their feet pads, you may notice your dog twitching or kicking out.
+If you tickle the hair between their toes and their foot pads, you may notice your dog twitching or kicking out.
 That's because their feet are ticklish!
 But dogs can also have involuntary responses to being scratched or tickled on their back, neck, and belly.
 Even rubbing their fur or hair against the grain can elicit a response!

 How to tickle a dog